 - How will Early Alert notify me if I'm at risk of failing a course?

-- After I find out I have an alert, how soon should I meet with an Academic Coach?
+- After I find out I have an alert, how soon should I meet with a Student Success Coach?

-- I received an Early Alert notification and scheduled a meeting with an Academic Coach.
+- I received an Early Alert notification and scheduled a meeting with a Student Success Coach.
 How will the meeting take place?

 Early Alert at Georgia State University is an initiative that seeks to provide feedback and support to students who have demonstrated behaviors within the first six weeks of the semester that may hinder academic performance and overall college success.
 This outreach effort is a partnership between faculty teaching undergraduate students and staff in the Office of Student Success.